DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 	* Some applications may have their own data structure that can only be accessed through the application.
 Examples: some Electronic Lab Notebook (ELN) or Electronic Data Capture (EDC) applications

 #### Backups
 If you use institutional solutions, the institution commonly provides backup and snapshotting functionality, that allow you to restore data.
-Applicable information should be provided by your IT department.
+Information should be provided by your IT department.
 It is good to be aware of the backup routines and frequency, and possible limitations of these before the need to recover data appears in your project.

 If you use other solutions you should check the backup routines of theses solutions, or you may have to implement your own routines.

+Relying on manual backup is not recommended but may be unavoidable in certain situations, for example during field work.
 If you are not relying on managed storage, an often suggested backup rule is 3-2-1.

 Here the explanation from [NFDI4Chem](https://www.nfdi4chem.de/3-2-1-rule/) [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC_BY--SA_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)
 > The 3-2-1 Backup Rule in Detail